ptcrealitylab/vuforia-spatial-robotic-addon/interfaces/MIR100/README.md

 This folder gets generated the first time you run the Reality Server.

-### KineticAR Object and Tool
+### KineticAR Object and Motion Tool

-You will need a virtual object that will represent your physical object (your robot) and a KineticAR tool attached to it.
+You will need a virtual object that will represent your physical object (your robot) and a motion tool attached to it.
 > An object is a reference to your world physical object (aka your robot).
 The tool is a piece of AR content that will be attached to your physical object or physical surroundings [it is, essentially, the AR user interface].<br />